bnjs/bnjs.github.io/notes/sam-altman-ideas-products-teams-and-execution-highlights.md

 ### Try to work on a project together instead of an interview.
 If you are going to interview, which you probably will, you should ask specifically about projects that someone worked on in the past.
 You'll learn a lot more than you will with brainteasers.

-### For some reason, young technical cofounders love to ask brainteasers rather than just ask what someone has done.
+### For some reason, young technical co-founders love to ask brainteasers rather than just ask what someone has done.
 Really dig in to projects people have worked on.

 ## CALL REFERENCES